-Both volumes should be embellished, combined, re-titled and re-packaged for a wider market.
+These volumes should be embellished, combined, re-titled and re-packaged for a wider market

 “This book does it for you.
 The sets of words are set out in groups of seven; in other words, a week at a time, with a writing tip based around one of the week’s words.

 For writers, it can be an essential nudge in the right/write direction and, as such, its value shouldn’t be underestimated.

 The author undersells the book, though.
 As a former English teacher, what I would have given for a book like this – caught short of a lesson plan, too exhausted to think of anything, just get the kids writing – I would have grabbed this eagerly.”

 A useful resource

 “This is a fantastic book.
 The book is easy to follow, with three prompts for everyday and you can do just one, two or all of them.

 What I like is that the prompts are designed to test you.
 You have to vary your writing preferences and try something new, I tend to always write in the third person, and thanks to this book I am now experimenting with different passages, different perspectives and this helps me to look at writing in a new light.

 I also love the weekly tips, I learned a lot from reading these.
 It is interesting information that just adds to a writer’s arsenal.
 Thoroughly recommended for writers of any level.”